 Uncomfortable bloating after eating may not be just the result of a huge meal.
-A food shows a new intolerance could be to blame, as Dr Shepherd explains.
+An intolerance of common foods could be to blame, as Dr Sue Shepherd explains.

 Do you wake up in the morning with a flat stomach, only to be so bloated by the end of the day that you look like you’re several months pregnant?
 These symptoms could very well be due to an undiagnosed food intolerance, to common foods such as fruit, vegetables, artificial sweeteners and dairy foods – resulting in bloating, cramping and other symptoms of Irritable Bowel Syndrome (IBS).